rust-br/rust-book-pt-br/second-edition/src/ch11-02-running-tests.md

 pode usar com `cargo test` e executar `cargo test -- --help` exibe as opções que você pode usar após o separador `--`.

-### Running Tests in Parallel or Consecutively
 ### Executando Testes em Paralelo ou Consecutivamente

-When you run multiple tests, by default they run in parallel using threads.
-This means the tests will finish running faster so you can get feedback quicker on whether or not your code is working.
-Because the tests are running at the same time, make sure your tests don’t depend on each other or on any shared state, including a shared environment, such as the current working directory or environment variables.

 Quando você executa vários testes, por padrão, eles são executados em paralelo usando threads.
 Isso significa que os testes serão concluídos mais rapidamente,